twangss/marbiotrends/README.md

 https://nwfsc-timeseries.github.io/MARSS-Manual/chap-marss.html

 We model abundances as random walks in log space.
 Process variance is independent and unique by location/populaton with an independent process hypothesis, or characterized as a Gaussian process covariance function of ocean distance with a spatial synchrony hypothesis.
 The observation covariance matrix is diagonal, with variances that differ by sampling method category.

+Total species abundance is calculated as the sum of individual population abundances.
+In the pinniped examples, we calculate total abundance by subspecies when possible.

 ### Bayesian
 Scarce ecological data, some parameters will be difficult to estimate in a likelihood framework.
 The priors in the Stan examples are based on pinnipeds.